opalj/opal/DEVELOPING_OPAL/plugins/sbt-java-fixture-compiler/Readme.md

 ## Background

 OPAL is a Java Bytecode library/static analysis framework and therefore – for testing purposes – requires stable Java class files with very specific properties.
 I.e., when the class files are (re-)compiled the generated files should be identical to the very last byte.
-By compiling specific Java test projects – in the following referred to as test fixtures; or just fixtures – using a well-defined, hard coded Java compiler the required property can be guaranteed.
+By compiling specific Java test projects – in the following referred to as test fixtures; or just fixtures – using a well-defined, hardcoded Java compiler the required property can be guaranteed.
 Further documentation can be found in the project markdown file `OPAL/bi/src/test/fixtures-java/Readme.md`

-To compile the fixtures OPAL uses the Eclipse JDT compiler which is hard coded in this plugin as a dependency.
+To compile the fixtures OPAL uses the Eclipse JDT compiler which is hardcoded in this plugin as a dependency.
 The plugin takes this compiler, and offers an SBT task to discover and compile the Java fixtures based on the plugin's configuration

 ## Configuration of the plugin